jimmykurian/Reactivities/client-app/docs/app/features/activities/details/ActivityDetails/functions/default.md

 The JSX element representing the activity details.

+## Component

 ## Remarks

 This component uses the Semantic UI React library to create a card layout for displaying activity details.
-It includes an image, title, date, description, and buttons for editing or cancelling the activity.
+It includes an image, title, date, description, and buttons for editing or canceling the activity.
 The `cancelSelectActivity` function is called when the "Cancel" button is clicked.
+The `openForm` function is called with the activity ID when the "Edit" button is clicked.

 ## Example